 Qorvo (QRVO) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the chipmaker had lost 8.71% over the past month.
-This has lagged the Computer and Technology sector's loss of 2.38% and the S&P 500's loss of 0.05% in that time.
+Prior to today's trading, shares of the chipmaker had lost 2.2% over the past month.
+This has lagged the Computer and Technology sector's gain of 1.79% and the S&P 500's gain of 4.28% in that time.

-Wall Street will be looking for positivity from QRVO as it approaches its next earnings report date.
-On that day, QRVO is projected to report earnings of $3.25 per share, which would represent year-over-year growth of 33.74%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.25 billion, up 17.94% from the year-ago period.
+QRVO will be looking to display strength as it nears its next earnings release, which is expected to be November 3, 2021.
+The company is expected to report EPS of $3.25, up 33.74% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.25 billion, up 17.94% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $12.10 per share and revenue of $4.75 billion.
-These totals would mark changes of +21% and +18.25%, respectively, from last year.

 Investors might also notice recent changes to analyst estimates for QRVO.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-QRVO is holding a Zacks Rank of #3 (Hold) right now.
+QRVO is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that QRVO has a Forward P/E ratio of 13.6 right now.
-This represents a discount compared to its industry's average Forward P/E of 13.76.
+Valuation is also important, so investors should note that QRVO has a Forward P/E ratio of 14.01 right now.
+Its industry sports an average Forward P/E of 14.22, so we one might conclude that QRVO is trading at a discount comparatively.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.